 As you prepare to start your new life together as a married couple, it may be difficult to imagine a time when the two you would not be blissfully happy in your relationship.
 While most marriages start out in this same fashion, many will unfortunately end in divorce.
 Divorce can be a messy, financially-stressful process for both parties.
-Even when you hope for the outcome for your marriage, it may pay off in the long-run to plan for a worst-case scenario.
-Preparing and signing a prenuptial agreement with your partner may be one of the steps that you both can take to protect your interests in the event that things do not work out as planned.
+Even when you hope for the best outcome for your marriage, it may pay off in the long-run to plan for a worst-case scenario.
+Preparing and signing a prenuptial agreement with your partner may be one of the best steps that you both can take to protect your interests in the event that things do not work out as planned.
 This agreement enables you to both agree to divorce terms now rather than at a later point when emotions may be elevated.

 Determining If You Need a Prenuptial Agreement

 Before you sit down with a Manhattan prenuptial agreement lawyer, you understandably want to know if this type of agreement would benefit you or your partner.
 In some cases, both partners enter a marriage with minimal financial assets and reasonably low income.
 They may have few or no assets that they may need to protect in the event of a divorce.
 On the other hand, there are many instances when one or both partners bring real estate holdings, retirement accounts, stock accounts and even business ownership interests into the marriage.
 There may also be instances when one partner intends to support his or her spouse through college, creating future financial inequity.
 These are situations when one or both parties may rightfully be concerned about what may happen to him or her financially in the event of a divorce, and these are situations when signing a prenup may be a smart idea.
 Consulting with a prenuptial attorney in Manhattan can help you to determine if this type of agreement is beneficial to you.